ananyatiw15/Assignment_AltMobility/README.md

-# Assignment_AltMobility
+# Retention and Sales Analysis

-This repository contains the complete solution for the Data Analyst Intern assignment by **Alt Mobility**.
 The goal is to analyze sales and payment data using SQL, perform customer behavior and retention analysis, and visualize retention insights using Power BI.

 ---